Getting Familiar With Speech Disorders: Aphasia

 What Is Aphasia

-Aphasia is a condition which makes it hard to communicate.
+Aphasia is a condition which occurs in adults and can make it challenging to communicate.

 It can hinder your ability to speak, write, read, and understand others.